setms/book/docs/software.md

 System software is essential for the functioning of a general-purpose computer, managing hardware and providing a platform on which application software runs.
-System software provides value indirectly, through application software.
+System software provides value to the end user indirectly, through application software.

 Most of what follows should be applicable to both categories.
 In case of conflict, however, we'll focus on application software, because the majority of software falls into that